Are we looking at the next big move in SelectQuote Inc. (SLQT)?

-SelectQuote Inc. (NYSE: SLQT) is -89.51% lower on its value in year-to-date trading and has touched a low of $1.02 and a high of $15.03 in the current 52-week trading range.
+SelectQuote Inc. (NYSE: SLQT) is -84.22% lower on its value in year-to-date trading and has touched a low of $0.95 and a high of $15.03 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SLQT stock was last observed hovering at around $1.08 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $1.50 for the next 12 months.
-It is also 52.5% off the consensus price target high of $2.00 offered by 5 analysts, but current levels are 24.0% higher than the price target low of $1.25 for the same period.
+The SLQT stock was last observed hovering at around $1.61 in the last trading session, with the day’s loss setting it -0.18% off its average median price target of $1.50 for the next 12 months.
+It is also 28.5% off the consensus price target high of $2.00 offered by 6 analysts, but current levels are -14.4% lower than the price target low of $1.25 for the same period.

 3 Tiny Stocks Primed to Explode